aspose-pdf-cloud/Aspose.PDF-Products/pdf/en/go/acroforms/update/_index.md

 1. Reads PDF file from local path.
 1. Upload the PDF file to the Aspose.PDF Cloud storage.
-1. Creates a new form field with the name "First Name" and sets its value to "James".
+1. Creates a new form field with the name from "field_name" parameter and sets its value to "spose-pdf-cloud@example.com".
 1. Updates the form fields in the PDF file on the Aspose.PDF Cloud storage.
 1. Download the result if needed it